 “Okay.
 Is there anything else I should know about?”

+Protect your merchandise.
 KEEP AN EYE ON ALL OF YOUR STUFF!
 Keep all of your extra merchandise under your table or behind you.
 If you have items under your table, use your boxes and carrying cases as shields from people whom might try to crawl under your table to steal something (highly unlikely, but better safe than sorry).

 Stay organized.
 Keep your stuff organized!
 Have your extra prints where you can reach them, your buttons where you can see them, and your books close at hand!

 Strength in Numbers?
 Bring ONE friend to help you watch your table.
 Remember 3’s a crowd and more is just a disaster.
-Break time!

 Thank you for reading, and I hope some of this is helpful to you!

 Art quality is pretty relative anyway, so you can get a table whenever you feel like you're ready.
 And don't feel bad if you don't get in.
 Even seasoned and pro artists get rejected from the AA.